 There’s a temptation to do routine tasks the way you’ve always done them.
-You may wonder if workflow automation is worth the investment.
-And your staff may be reluctant to take the time to learn a new way of accomplishing familiar tasks.
-These are some of the reasons that organizations are still using cumbersome paper processes.
+You may wonder if a workflow management system is worth the investment.
+And your staff may be reluctant to take the time to learn a new way of performing familiar work.
+These are some of the reasons that organizations are still using cumbersome manual processes.
 Learn more about the ins and outs of successfully creating automated workflows in this handy guide.
-It summarizes best practices, introduces you to the free DocuWare Process Planner and familiarizes you with key terms.
-Use this tried and true approach, and workflow automation will deliver on its promise of cost-savings and the elimination of inefficient manual processes
+It summarizes best practices and familiarizes you with key terms.
+Use this tried-and-true approach, and workflow automation will deliver on its promise of cost-savings and the elimination of inefficient manual processes.

 Take the time to fully understand paper-dependent processes as they are today.
 You need to find the source of pain before you can administer a cure.
-During this discovery initiative, you can identify key steps, bottlenecks and frustrations.
-When you’re designing workflows, you may also be able to do more than digitize your current manual processes by using it as a vehicle for improvement.
+During this discovery initiative, you can focus on automating repetitive manual tasks by identifying key steps, bottlenecks and common frustrations.
+When you’re designing workflows, you may want to do more than digitize your current manual processes and use your assessment of your current processes as groundwork for optimization.

 |2.
 How do you capture the information?|

 |3.
 What’s the first thing you do with it?|

 |4.
 Where does it end up?
 Who’s involved in the process?
 Does the document require approval or review?|

 |5.
 Where is the document archived?
 Is it stored locally or at an offsite facility incurring monthly costs?|

 |6.
 When is integration with other business software or an ERP necessary?|

 |7.
 Do you need to access documents and approval processes remotely or from a mobile device?|

 Our customers use DocuWare Forms to enable processes that are even more powerful.
 For example, an HR department uses a web form to gather new employee information.
 In addition to the fields for first and last name and other identifying information, the form also contains a field for the employee’s company email address.